 While there are certainly some downsides, smaller checks allow you to create momentum and build your network.
 Elizabeth shared an example of a portfolio company that landed one small investor who ended up introducing them to the majority of their investors.
 Give the full episode with Elizabeth a listen below:

 One of the questions we have asked all guests is, “What catches your eye in a cold email from a founder?”
 Tyler Tringas of Calm Company Fund had a great and unique take.
 Tyler likes to see a quick video of the product actually working.
 This can help create excitement and give him an idea of the state of the product.

 Give our episode with Tyler a full listen below:

-How Starting Line Helps Founders Address Their Mental Health with Ezra Galston
+How Founders Can Address Their Mental Health with Ezra Galston

 Before sitting a meeting with an investor there is an expectation that you will send over some kind of pitch deck or data or synopsis.
 Some investors will tell you full deck.
 Others might suggest a mini-deck.
 Regardless of the medium, Ezra Galston of Starting Line just wants enough context to have a good conversation.